mongodb/mongo-c-driver/CONTRIBUTING.md

 ./tools/poetry.sh run sphinx-build -WEn -bhtml src/libmongoc/doc/ src/libmongoc/doc/html
 ```

 `sphinx-autobuild` can be used to serve docs locally.
-This can be convienient when editing.
+This can be convenient when editing.
 Files are rebuilt
 when changes are detected:

 ```sh